Sunday Apr 25th, 2021, 0630-1930

 Grey Ridge cut to Rattlesnake Spring, Segment 34, mm 668

 A steep climb to start things off didn’t help things.
 We had to go cross country for a few miles to avoid going into the Sevilleta wildlife refuge.
 It’s a large parcel of land that was donated to the NM government with the stipulation that no humans except managers and researchers set foot inside.
 It’s also off limit to cows, though while following the fence we found an open gate and ended up on the wrong side.
 So surely some cows have made the same mistake.
 We were to keep following the fence up and down a lot of gullies but my topographically-keen eyes spied a more efficient route up through a wash.
 I do like the cross country sections of this route because I feel at liberty to the make my own routes.
-It’s so very freeing to just look at the map and say yeah, here’s what we’re going to do.
+It’s so very freeing to just look at the map and go where it makes sense.

 The wash route might have bypassed a little private land, but it panned out in several regards.
 One, it was fun and efficient in getting us to our next road.
 Two, it was a good practice in navigation.
 And 3, we helped SCIENCE!
 We discovered a NOAA weather balloon that had landed in the wash.
 It was like finding our own crashed UFO in the New Mexico desert….something this area is definitely famous for.
 We recovered all the parts, including the rope and plastic from the balloon.
 The instrument package had a postage-paid envelope attached for mailing back….now if we could just find a pen to fill out the info and a place to mail it.
 We strapped everything to our packs and hauled it down the road.
 I may not carry enough food to survive, but I’ll add pounds to my back in the name of science.
 After having worked for NOAA for almost 10 years, no way was I not going to return their weather balloon.
 Hopefully we’ll get a certificate of appreciation or something.